iqbalabd/iqbalabd.github.io/content/Python and PyCons/the-future-is-still-not-here-for-the-psf-2022-en.md

 1. the D&I WG
 1. PyCon JP
 1. the kind folks on Twitter and LinkedIn that liked and shared my contents
+1. the folks who voted for me
 1. and the PyCon APAC Organizers group

-for supporting my nomination.
+for supporting my nomination and sharing my vision.
 I am only human, and forgive me if I missed you in the credits roll above.
-I am only human, and I'm sorry I let your folks down due to my own inabilities.
+I am only human, and
+I'm sorry I dissapointed all of you due to my own inabilities.
 But we are only human, and maybe we can try again in the future.